Anusha Hegde

-Anusha Hegde is an Indian actress and choreographer known for her work in Telugu, Tamil, and Kannada-language television shows and films.
+Anusha Hegde is an Indian actress and choreographer known for her work in Kannada, Telugu, and Tamil-language television shows and films.

 Early life and career

-Anusha Hegde was born to a Tulu family in Mangalore.
+Anusha Hegde was born to a Tulu family in Puttur,Mangalore Region.
 Her father Umesh Hegde was formerly a theatre artist.
 She completed a course in Yakshagana, the vidwat exam for Bharatanatyam, a master's in commerce and a master of arts in dance.
 She was also an athlete in college.
 She completed the Karnataka Public Service Commission exam and was on track to become an IPS when the editor of the Kannada serial Radha Ramana of Colors TV chanced upon her photos.
 She played Deepika, a negative role, in the serial.
 She received an offer to act in a Kannada mythological serial but since she acted in another serial for a Kannada channel prior, she was not allowed to accept the offer and shifted her focus to Hyderabad for Telugu serials.

 She also played lead roles in the Telugu serials Ninne Pelladatha as Mansi and in Suryakantham as DCP Suryakantam.
-Since 2022, she is playing as IPS Eshwari in Anandha Ragam, making her debut in Tamil television.
-Since June 2025, she has been portraying Thulasi, a lookalike character of her onscreen character Eshwari in Anandha Ragam.
+From 2022 to 2026, she played as ACP Eshwari in Anandha Ragam, making her debut in Tamil television.
+In 2025, she also played as Thulasi, a lookalike character of her onscreen character Eshwari.
+Currently, she is seen portraying as IAS Pallavi in Udaya TV serial Anu Pallavi.